arthurfreitas96/Wii3rdPartyControllerFix-NES-SNES-Genesis-Emulators/README.md

 genplusgx (Genesis emulator) discussion: https://github.com/ekeeke/Genesis-Plus-GX/issues/334

-As a result of the discussions, I managed to compile some builds of the following three emulators: fceugx, snes9xgx, mgba and genplusgx.
+As a result of the discussions, I managed to compile some builds of the following four emulators: fceugx, snes9xgx, mgba and genplusgx.
 These builds implement the changes applied to the devkitPRO (changing the libogc by the modded one 'libogc_mod') in order to allow support to my off-brand controller, fixing the laggy output issue.

 Usage: place the emulator's .dol file in a folder (name the folder after the emulator, any name will do) inside your apps folder and rename the .dol to boot.dol.